burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 In this example, the concept Small is defined with a single *constraint expression*.
 A single *Constraint Expression* is named [atomic constraint](https://en.cppreference.com/w/cpp/language/constraints).

 The [atomic constraints](https://en.cppreference.com/w/cpp/language/constraints) in the body of a concept definition can be combined with logical expressions connected with `&&` or `||` or `!`.
-Such constraint is formally called a *(2) Disjunction Constraint* and * (3) Conjunction Constraint*.
+Such constraint is called a *(2) Disjunction Constraint* and * (3) Conjunction Constraint*.

-Next, you can define a new *concepts* in terms of other concepts in a cascading style.
+Next, you can define new *concepts* in terms of other concepts in a cascading style.
 Example:
 ```cpp
 template <typename I>
 concept Integer = SignedInteger<I> || UnsignedInteger<I>;
 ```

-So, to define the concept in the form of constraint you should make it in the following way:
+So, to define the concept in the form of constraint, you should make it in the following way:
 ```cpp
 template <parameter list>
 concept name = constraints;
 ```

-Atomic, Conjunction, and Disjunction Constraint expressions are not the only way to define [concept](https://en.cppreference.com/w/cpp/language/constraints) but it's the first form of it and fundamental for more complex constraints.
+Atomic, Conjunction, and Disjunction Constraint expressions are not the only way to define [concept](https://en.cppreference.com/w/cpp/language/constraints), but they're the first form of it and fundamental for more complex constraints.

-To express the actual syntactical requirements, you should use [requires](https://en.cppreference.com/w/cpp/keyword/requires) expression.
+To express the syntactical requirements, you should use [requires](https://en.cppreference.com/w/cpp/keyword/requires) expression.
 They are harder to implement for compilers, but it's the next level.

 The **requires** specifies an expression on template parameters that evaluates a requirement (since C++20).
 Its syntax is the following:
 ```cpp